-Independent auditor's report to the members of Bothar Company Limited by Guarantee (Continued)
+Independent auditor's report to the members of Bothar Company Limited by Guarantee (Continued) For the financial year ended 30 June 2019

 Other information

 Other information comprises information included in the Annual report, other than the financial statements and our auditor's report thereon.
 The Board members are responsible for the other information.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.